sciencenerd880/kNN_cancerDetection/README.md

 ## Results
 A summary of the model's performance and accuracy in classifying breast cancer.
+Select: to choose the best model or optimal train-test split with best performance (/src/img/tsplit_score.png)

 ## Instructions
 Detailed instructions on how to run the project are provided in the notebooks and scripts.